MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 > [!NOTE]
 > If you have Microsoft 365 Multi-Geo, you must run this command for each geo-location you want to use restricted access control.

-## Restricted access control for group-connected or Teams-connected sites using Microsoft 365 group membership
+## Teams and Microsoft 365 group-connected sites

 You can enable restricted access control for your group-connected or Teams-connected sites using Microsoft 365 group membership.
 Restricted access control grants access to members of the Microsoft 365 group connected to the site.
 Users who aren't members of the Microsoft 365 group can't access the site and its content.

-### Enable restricted access control for a group-connected site
+### Enable restricted access control for group-connected sites

 To apply restricted access control to a group-connected or Teams-connected site, use the following command: